Sarah-LB/RockPaperScissors/README.md

 -   The README code was taken from the [Code Institute Sample ReadMe](https://github.com/Code-Institute-Solutions/SampleREADME/commit/982e3b0e0086ced89d9a643d9e4d9d0c6f938ec2) and adapted.

+-   [Box shadows](https://getcssscan.com/css-box-shadow-examples): Used code to put box shadows on buttons on index.html page.

 ### Content

 -   All content was written by the developer.